-But all these limitless possibilities can create chaos and confusion for a guitarist when attempting to dial in their favourite trem setting.
-So, in an effort to make things more straightforward and intuitive I decided to limit the Delta-Trem to three fundamental waveform shapes (‘Filament’, ‘Fluid and ‘Neon’) that could selected via a three-way toggle switch.
-These could then be morphed into radically different wave shapes using a ‘Shape’ knob.
-This, in combination with the ‘Width’ and ‘Rhythm’ knobs, makes it possible to sculpt a myriad of different L.F.O. wave shapes quickly and easily.
+But limitless possibilities would surely create chaos and madness for any working guitarist attempting to dial in their favourite tremolo setting whilst gigging.
+So to make things more straightforward and intuitive we limited the Delta-Trem to three fundamental waveform types (‘Filament’, ‘Fluid and ‘Neon’).
+Each of these can be selected via a three-way toggle switch on the rear panel of the pedal.
+Further, the waveform type can be twisted and morphed into radically different pulse shapes using a ‘Shape’ knob.
+This, in combination with the ‘Width’ and ‘Speed’ knobs, makes it possible to sculpt an array of different types of tremolo quickly and intuitively.